 Overall increases in perceived risk and disapproval appear to have contributed to the downturn in cigarette use.
 Perceived risk of smoking one or more packs of cigarettes per day increased substantially and steadily in all grades from 1995 through 2004, with 62%, 68%, and 74% of 8th, 10th, and 12th graders seeing great risk in 2004.
-Since then, changes have been small and uneven, and the corresponding figures in 2018 are only slightly changed, at 61%, 70%, and 74%.
+Since then, changes have been small and uneven, and the corresponding figures in 2020 were only slightly changed, at 64% and 69% in 8th and 10th grades (data were insufficient to produce a 2020 estimate for 12th grade).
 Disapproval of smoking one or more packs of cigarettes per day has increased somewhat steadily in all three grades since 1996 and has reached very high levels.
-In 2018 disapproval stood at 88%, 89%, and 89% in grades 8, 10, and 12, respectively.
+In 2020 disapproval stood at 88% and 86% in 8th and 10th grades.
+(There were an insufficient number of cases at 12th grade in 2020 to make an estimate.)